datacoves/docs/docs/how-tos/airflow/initial-setup.md

 ## Airflow setup

-Once you enabled Airflow, click on the `Services configuration` tab and configure each of the following fields accordigngly:
+Once you enabled Airflow, click on the `Services configuration` tab and configure each of the following fields accordingly:

 ### Git branch name